 For all its complexity, with most of its details still misunderstood by the majority of Americans, and the active resistance by some states and political parties, the demand to enroll has been overwhelming.

 It is too early to predict whether Obamacare will really succeed, but it seems to me that the idea of electronic insurance exchanges is an idea whose time has come.
-In today's world, the internet is used as much for comparison shopping as it is for other kinds of information.
-Whether you are looking for an airline flight, hotel room or the best price on a television, you turn to the internet for help.
-For the first time in our history, we can now comparisons shop for health care.

 Let's face it, applying and purchasing individual health care is a complex, confusing business, whether in the private sector or through this new government program.
 Health care providers, in order to capture your business on these new exchanges, are going to be forced to be specific about what they offer and why it is better than the next guy's plan and do so in language we can understand.
 That to me could be the real key to the success of this endeavor.

 Evidently, investors and health care providers think so as well.
 Health care stock prices are up and I have detected a subtle shift towards accepting Obamacare in the financial world over the last several months.
 That leaves only the Republican Party left to dissent.
 The Tea party and its multi-billion dollar backers have conducted a campaign of misinformation and deceit about the plan since its inception.
 They have been so adamantly opposed to Obama care that they have been willing to shut down the Federal government in protest.
 That will prove to be a mistake, in my opinion.